 If you want a product with modern design and traditional feel, this is the bottle opener you need to get.
 The Ipow Stainless Steel bottle opener features a mechanical design suitable for easy opening and enjoyable experience.
 It comes with a smooth and sleek screw which fits all bottle types, as well as, a stopper mechanism which prevents cork breaks.

 There is also a bottle opener positioned at the top if you want to use it for beer opening.
 The traditional feel and its versatility are what make this bottle opener so superb.
-However, it is a product which isn’t easily portable.
+However, it is a product that isn’t easily portable.

 8. Secure Stainless-Steel Wine Opener

-The Secura Stainless-Steel wine opener is an electric product which combined technology and style.
+The Secura Stainless-Steel wine opener is an electric product that combined technology and style.
 The design seems simple at first glance, but it is more effective than most similar products available.
 Additionally, it has a stainless-steel extension on the top and a robust and transparent plastic at the base.

 It is suitable for all sizes and the screw can penetrate all types of corks.
 Moreover, this easy and quick to use wine opener has a long battery life and it’s extremely durable.
 Its only downside is the limited voltage and single-purpose functionality.